electricjones/electricjones.github.io/_drafts/2024-04-07-kadoo-resources.md

 - Notes (via a relationship to one or more `N-` resources) {: .article_paragraph }

-For those with authentication, it would also include an `Authentication` record and various `Roles` and `Permissions`.
+:or those with authentication, it would also include an `Authentication` record and various `Roles` and `Permissions`.
 {: .article_paragraph }

 **Example**